-Each landowner will be sent a short Management Notice following the site visit by DOF staff that describes the recommended practices.
-The practices will also be discussed with the landowner while DOF staff are on site.
-The Management Notice is intended to provide information to help every landowner meet their objectives and goals for the property, regardless of whether their property qualifies for cost-share funding following the site visit.
-DOF Forest Health may determine that the property would not benefit from the eligible cost-share practices, in which case the landowner will receive a Management Notice but will not receive cost-share funding.
-Also, the Management Notice may recommend practices that are not eligible for cost-share reimbursement under the WBBI Program at this time.
+Each Grantee will be sent a short Management Notice following the site assessment by DOF staff that describes the recommended practices.
+The practices will also be discussed with the Grantee.
+The Management Notice is intended to provide information to help the Grantee meet their objectives and goals for the property and may go beyond the Grantee's project description on their Grant Application.
+The Management Notice may recommend practices that are not eligible for cost-share reimbursement under the WBBI Program at this time.
 At a minimum, the Management Notice will contain:

 - Landowner name & contact information

-- Date of site visit
+- Date of site assessment

 - Description of property location

 - Landowner's objectives or goals for the property

 - Description of the forest type

-- Description of current bark beetle activity (if present) - Recommended management practices & timing of practices - Do Nothing option (what is likely to occur if no mitigation takes place)
+- Description of current bark beetle activity (if present)

+- Recommended management practices & timing of practices